arrlancore/claude-react-template/README.md

-# DSA Pattern Master
+# PatternLift

 **Master Data Structures and Algorithms through AI-powered pattern learning**

-DSA Pattern Master is an innovative platform that teaches you to master the 8 essential algorithm patterns that unlock 90% of coding interviews.
+PatternLift is an innovative platform that teaches you to master the 8 essential algorithm patterns that unlock 90% of coding interviews.
 Using a personal AI Socratic mentor, you'll learn to think algorithmically rather than memorize solutions.

 ## 🎯 Key Features